 - The Texas Farm Bureau- Texas Industrial Hemp Program (texasagriculture.gov)

 - The Texas Tribune- Delta-8 temporarily legal in Texas after judge sides with CBD dispensary | The Texas Tribune

 By reading this legal information, you agree to release the author of any liability related to or arising from your use of this data.
 This post contains no legal advice.
-The legal status surrounding Delta 8 THC, Delta 9 THC & Delta 10 THC is new and constantly changing.
+The legal status surrounding Delta 8 THC, Delta 9 THC, and Delta 10 THC is new and constantly changing.
 We continuously work hard to do our best to give you the most updated information.
-We recommend that you always check your current state’s laws or federal hemp laws before purchasing a hemp product (CBD, THC) in Texas.
+We recommend checking your current state’s laws or federal hemp laws before purchasing any industrial hemp-derived products (CBD, THC) in Kentucky.
 The data in this post is not intended to diagnose, treat, cure or give any medical advice.
-Do your due diligence and always consult your health care practitioner’s advice, especially if you are in doubt or are currently taking any prescription medications.
+Do your due diligence and seek your doctor’s advice, especially if you are in doubt or are currently taking any prescription medications.
 Safer than sorry is always a great idea when consuming new products.

 Frequently Asked Questions (FAQs)

 Yes, as of March 2022, you are still allowed to purchase Delta 8 THC products even though, in some instances, it’s still considered a controlled substance.